pustinia/sample-asterisk-ari-dtmfplay/README.md

 # sample-asterisk-ari-dtmfplay
-ari sample of asterisk. for dtmf digit play
+ari sample of asterisk. for dtmf digit playback.